Best tablets for kids for 2021

 - You can then work your way through the list of apps, settings and content, choosing which ones require the passcode, and those that can be accessed and changed by anybody.

 It's worth noting that the most effective way to control how your child uses a tablet is to keep an eye on them while they do so.

-Parental controls are only as good as the software behind them; an app that appears to be kid-friendly could contain ads that are age-inappropriate, or may be updated with content that you no longer approve of.
+Parental controls are only as good as the software behind them; an app that appears to be kid-friendly could contain ads that are age-inappropriate, or may be updated with content you no longer approve of.
 In other words, adult supervision is the only 100% reliable parental control.